-- Disclosure of data should require valid legal process to be served. - Where valid legal process is not required, government requirements for the disclosure of consumer data should be for deidentified and aggregated data. - Companies should have the right to push back on overly broad or vague requests and seek attestation about the cause for a request for disclosure. - Disclosure requirements should not contain arbitrary or unreasonable timelines for disclosure. - Requirements for company disclosure of data under a non-disclosure order should contain a reasonably and clearly defined expiration date for that order.
+- Disclosure of data should require valid legal process to be served. - Unless infeasible, a government should seek information from the entity contracting for cloud-based technology services instead of from the third-party providers who are not party to or the subject of a governmental investigation. - Where valid legal process is not required, government requirements for the disclosure of consumer data should be for deidentified and aggregated data. - Companies should have the right to push back on overly broad or vague requests and seek attestation about the cause for a request for disclosure. - Disclosure requirements should not contain arbitrary or unreasonable timelines for disclosure. - Requirements for company disclosure of data under a non-disclosure order should contain a reasonably and clearly defined expiration date for that order.